-Office Calls and Helpline Calls: The NYSBA LAP Director responds to calls received through the office line or helpline Monday through Friday from 8:00 am through 4:00 pm.
-Messages and emails are also monitoring on weekends and holidays.
+Office Calls and Hotline Calls: The NYSBA LAP Director responds to calls received through the office line Monday through Friday from 8:00 am through 5:00 pm.
+Messages and emails are also monitored on weekends and holidays.
+The NYSBA LAP Hotline is managed by a third party and staffed 24/7 by mental health professionals who provide brief assessments and referrals to therapists and/or LAP programs.

-The NYC Bar and the Nassau County Bar LAP Directors provide 24/7 helplines.